 However, teachers’ capacity to fully develop these skills is hampered by a lack of understanding of how to meet the needs of EAL learners, how to make best use of the often limited lesson time they have for foreign language teaching, and what kind of progress learners should be expected to make.
 They may also lack confidence in their own language abilities.

 Drawing on evidence from a range of long-term studies conducted in collaboration with teachers, we are providing important insights into talk-rich teaching strategies that support EAL learners’ literacy development, rates of progression in primary languages, and how teachers can maximise the benefits to learners of foreign language study using digital tools.
+Our work also has important implications for making sure that all learners’ transition from primary to secondary school is an effective one.

 Our research is helping practitioners, school leaders and policy makers draw vital lessons from the Covid-19 pandemic.